-- To alert BES in case if a significant error in their publication is identified and correct any errors prior to or subsequent to publication of their work.
+- To alert this journal in case a significant error in their publication is identified and provide retraction or correction of any mistake prior or after publication of their work.

 - The journal and the publisher shall ensure that good practice is maintained to the standards outlined above.

-- To deal with research misconduct allegations appropriately when they have occurred.
+- To deal with research misconduct allegations appropriately when it is occurred.
 The journal and the publisher shall undertake reasonable actions to identify and prevent the publication of papers where research misconduct has occurred.

 - To maintain the editorial independence of journal editors.